EDU SERIES – PPC: Part 1 of 6 – What is PPC?

-Conducting PPC marketing through AdWords is particularly valuable because, as the most popular search engine, Google gets massive amounts of traffic and therefore delivers the most impressions and clicks to your ads.
+Conducting PPC marketing through AdWords is particularly valuable because, as the most popular search engine, Google gets massive amounts of traffic.
 How often your PPC ads appear depends on which keywords and match types you select.
 While a number of factors determine how successful your PPC advertising campaign will be, you can achieve a lot by focusing on:

-• Landing Page Quality – Creating optimized landing pages with persuasive, relevant content and a clear call-to-action, tailored to specific search queries.
+Landing Page – Creating optimized landing pages with persuasive, relevant content and a clear call-to-action, tailored to specific search queries.

 Keyword research can be incredibly time-consuming, but it is also incredibly important and rewarding.
-Your entire PPC campaign is built around keywords, and the most successful AdWords advertisers continuously grow and refine their keyword list.
-If you only do keyword research once, when you create your first campaign, you are probably missing out on hundreds of thousands of valuable, long-tail, low-cost and highly relevant keywords that could be driving traffic to your site.
+Your entire PPC campaign is built around keywords.
+The most successful AdWords advertisers continuously grow and refine their keyword list.
+If you only do keyword research once, when you create your first campaign, you are missing out on hundreds relevant keywords that would drive traffic to your site.

 An effective PPC keyword list should be:

-• Relevant – Of course, you don’t want to pay for traffic that has nothing to do with your business.
-You want to find targeted keywords that will lead to a higher click-through rate, effective costs per click, and increased profits.
+• Relevant – Find targeted keywords that will lead to a higher click-through rate/effective costs per click.
 That means the keywords you bid on should be closely related to the offerings you sell.

-• Exhaustive – Your keyword research should include not only the most popular and frequently searched terms in your niche, but also to the long tail of search.
+• Exhaustive – Keyword research should include the most frequently searched terms in your niche, and also the long tail of search.
 Long-tail keywords are much more specific and a lot less common, but they add up to account for the majority of search-driven traffic.
-In addition, they are less competitive, and therefore much less expensive.

-• Expansive – PPC is iterative.
-You want to constantly refine and expand your campaigns, and create an environment in which your keyword list is constantly growing and adapting.
+• Expansive – Constantly refine and expand your campaigns, and create an environment in which your keyword list is growing and adapting.

 Managing Your Campaigns